 With the continued leadership of President Linda Reviea and the future vision of WELV’s President-Elect, Kim Evans, we remain at the forefront of service to Virginia’s women leaders.
 We continue our important mission of support for current educational leaders while cultivating and nurturing our next generation of women leaders in Virginia.

 With Judy Lam as our administrative coordinator and Regina Turner serving as WELV’s social media coordinator, I am grateful for the spirit of teamwork we bring to the day-to –day operations of WELV.

-We celebrated WELV’s 18th Birthday at the AnnualConference in March.
-Based on the conference evaluations, those who attended found the event to be uplifting, informative and fun.
-The 19th Annual Conference is currently in the design phase.
-Stay tuned and mark your calendars for March 15-16, 2018
+We celebrated WELV’s 19th Birthday at the AnnualConference in March.
+Based on the response we received, this conference was again uplifting, informative and fun.
+The 20th Annual Conference promises to continue that tradition with Pam Moran anchoring the conference entitled.
+“Multiplying the Effect of Remarkable Leaders” Stay tuned and mark your calendars for March 14-15, 2019.

 Elaine Fogliani, Ph.D.